 British Adventurer, Television Presenter, Author and Motivational Speaker

-Debra first hit the headlines when she set out to row across the Atlantic with her husband.
-Unfortunately he had to be rescued so Debra, a novice rower, continued alone and rowed 3000 miles from Tenerife to Barbados.
-It should have taken them six weeks but, to achieve her goal, Debra ended up spending 3 ½ months at sea alone, encountering 30' waves, sharks, and force 8 squalls in her 23 foot plywood boat.
-Since returning from this adventure, Debra has gone on to undertake solo & team expeditions across the globe, including canoeing the Yukon River for a BBC documentary with Bruce Parry, sailing the Southern Ocean, and racing in the Monte Carlo Rally in a 1957 Alfa Romeo.
+Debra Searle first hit the headlines when she set out to row across the Atlantic with her husband.
+Unfortunately, he had to be rescued so Debra, a novice rower, continued alone without a support boat and rowed 3000 miles from Tenerife to Barbados.
+It should have taken them six weeks, but Debra ended up spending 3 ½ months at sea alone, encountering 30' waves, sharks, and force 8 squalls in her 23-foot plywood boat.
+Since returning from this adventure, Debra has undertaken solo & team expeditions across the globe.
+She has also represented Great Britain at European and World Championship level in Dragon Boat Racing winning bronze, silver and gold medals.

 Dr. Selk is considered to be one of the premier performance coaches in the United States.
 He helps numerous well- known professional and Olympic athletes as well as Fortune 500 and Fortune 100 executives and organizations develop the mental toughness necessary for high-level success.